What We Do

 Our Programs

-1. With our Affordable Homes program, our longest-running program, we construct decent and affordable living.
+With our Affordable Homes program, our longest-running program, we construct decent and affordable living.
 Our homes are decently-sized but relatively small to keep construction and maintenance costs low.
 Also, we use locally available building material in these homes.
-When assessing homeowner eligibility, we consider need for a house, ability to pay, and sweat equity.

-1. With our ReNew Athens program, founded in 2009, we offer affordable rental options for low-income individuals who aren’t yet ready to afford a mortgage.
+With our ReNew Athens program, founded in 2009, we offer affordable rental options for low-income individuals who aren’t yet ready to afford a mortgage.
 It’s a first step on the way to home ownership.
-We provide environmentally conscious renovations of existing multi-family units, as well as housing opportunities for people who earn close to minimum wage.
-This revitalizes local neighborhoods.
+We provide environmentally conscious renovations of existing multi-family units,

-1. With EHARP, the Emergency Handicap Access Ramp Program, we take referrals from HED and Multiple Choices for Independent Living and build ramps for low-income, physically disabled individuals to improve their quality of life.
-This program was also founded in 2009.
+With AIM, the Accessibility Improvement Modification program, we take referrals from HED and Multiple Choices for Independent Living and install access ramps and other home modifications for low-income, physically disabled individuals to improve their quality of life.

 Why Does Homeownership Matter?